fix xfce bug

 Back to the list of tips

 When attempting to log into one of the linux servers with x2go, you might encounter a problem where your session is instantly rejected.
 The error message might say "Connection failed: session bla bla bla terminated".
+Here (down below) is a solution to this annoying problem; but first, the best solution is to switch to Windows Remote Desktop.
+Don't bother fixing x2go, because x2go has become very annoying and poorly maintained.
+Our Linux servers at YINQE now support Windows Remote Desktop.
+If you are at some other place that is not so hip, then read on.

 In the x2go session menu, click on "XFCE" and choose "GNOME" instead.